sclark220/pythonGameSDEV220Final/README.md

 # pythonGameSDEV220Final

+This requires python3 to run

 Python game for SDEV 220 final.
-Uses Pygame-ce
+Uses Pygame-ce https://pyga.me/

-https://pyga.me/

-(almost done but not yet)
+CONTROLS: W/A/S/D to move

-A little game.
-Collect Coins as fast as you can.
+OBJECTIVE: Collect the three coins as fast as possible.